ilpomo/uruz/README.md

 # Finite Element Method (FEM) for Poisson's Equation

-This repository contains an implementation of the Finite Element Method (FEM) to solve the Poisson equation on a rectangular domain.
-The code is written in Python, utilizing NumPy, SciPy and Matplotlib for calculations and visualizations.
+This repository contains an implementation of the Finite Element Method (FEM) to solve the Poisson's equation on a rectangular domain.
+The code is written in Python utilizing NumPy, SciPy and Matplotlib for calculations and visualizations.

 ## Overview